-The certificates the escrow agent may secure include:
+The certificates the escrow holder may secure include:

-When closing is completed, you'll make a payment to the escrow company.
-As your real estate agent, I'll inform you of the acceptable way of paying.
+When closing is completely finished, you'll submit a payment to the escrow holder.
+As your REALTOR, I'll let you know what is an acceptable way of paying.

-This is a quick run-down of the escrow process.
-Your particular process may be different depending on your bank and your escrow agent.
+This is a easy to understand guide about the escrow process.
+Your specific process could be different based on your bank and your escrow holder.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.